mkearney/mitchhedberg/README.md

 #>   I don't own a watch because I want my arms to weigh the same.
 ```

-Add joke to your machine’s startup routine (for interactive sessions
+Add to your startup routine (for interactive sessions where
-where the {mitchhedberg} package is installed)
+{mitchhedberg} is installed)

 ``` r
 mitchhedberg::joke_on_startup()